 Introduction

 Piloting survey fieldwork is one of the most significant parts of interviewer training.
 During the pilot, which is conducted under field conditions, the trainees will encounter many issues they may not see in the classroom.
 Field Supervisors and trainers can identify sections of the questionnaire or procedures that present problems for trainees during the pilot, which become evident through mistakes made during the exercise.
-It is therefore critical to plan and implement this small-scale trial to prepare for the Feed the Future Zone of Influence (ZOI) Midline Survey.
-This protocol describes Feed the Future’s approach to piloting the ZOI Midline Surveys.
+It is therefore critical to plan and implement this small-scale trial to prepare for the Feed the Future Zone of Influence (ZOI) Survey.
+This protocol describes Feed the Future’s approach to piloting the ZOI Surveys.

 The main purpose of the pilot is to run an end-to-end test of all survey procedures under field conditions and develop solutions for any issues that may arise.
 Field teams carry out comprehensive fieldwork procedures so that when the main fieldwork begins, they have more confidence and understanding of how the fieldwork should be implemented.
 The pilot will identify potential problems in training, logistics, communication, and data processing.
 It takes place after the classroom-based Interviewer training and before the main fieldwork starts, taking up to a week to complete, including traveling to the pilot areas, interviewing, and debriefing.
 Adequate time must be allowed for adjustments to be made based on the pilot’s findings before the main fieldwork begins.